-Ted Kazaglis is a Partner in the Cary, North Carolina office of Jackson Lewis LLP.
+Ted N. Kazaglis is a Shareholder in the Raleigh-Durham, North Carolina office of Jackson Lewis P.C.
 Mr. Kazaglis handles a range of employment law issues with a particular focus on the alternative staffing industries, including professional employer organizations and temporary staffing companies.
 He assists clients in the staffing industries to define their relationship with their customers.
 He also defends such clients against legal claims, including those that involve joint employer issues.

 Beyond his involvement in the staffing industries, Mr. Kazaglis has extensive experience in counseling and defending employers on discrimination claims.
 He also handles a wide range of employment litigation.
 He has also been involved in traditional labor law matters, including collective bargaining negotiations and labor arbitrations.

 Mr. Kazaglis graduated cum laude from Kent State University in 1984 with a Bachelor of Business Administration in Accounting.
 Immediately after graduating from KSU, he attended the University of Akron, School of Law, graduating in 1987.
 Prior to joining Jackson Lewis, Mr. Kazaglis was Of Counsel in the law firm of Kastner Westman & Wilkins, LLC in Akron, Ohio.
 Mr. Kazaglis was also formerly a member of Hammond & Kazaglis, Co.
 LPA which concentrated on representing professional employer organizations.

-For almost twenty years, Mr. Kazaglis has represented professional employer organizations throughout the United States focusing on a wide array of issues affecting the co-employment relationship.
+For over twenty years, Mr. Kazaglis has represented professional employer organizations throughout the United States focusing on a wide array of issues affecting the co-employment relationship.
 Reflecting his involvement in the staffing industries, Mr. Kazaglis is an active member of the National Association of Professional Employer Organizations (“NAPEO”).
 He is regularly published in the PEO Insider, the premier publication directed specifically to the PEO industry.
 Mr. Kazaglis has also been a featured speaker at several NAPEO Legal and Legislative Conferences and NAPEO annual national conferences.
-Mr. Kazaglis is also a member of NAPEO’s Legal Advisory Council and has published Legal Reviews specific to the PEO industry.
-Mr. Kazaglis is also a Board Member of the Employer Services Assurance Corporation which is the entity that accredits PEOs.
+Mr. Kazaglis is the current Chair of NAPEO’s Legal Advisory Council and has published Legal Reviews specific to the PEO industry.
+Mr. Kazaglis is also a former Board Member of the Employer Services Assurance Corporation which is the entity that accredits PEOs.